 This travel site can exist thanks to compensation from advertising and affiliate links.
 Find out more here.

-Savannah to Charleston road trip guide
+Savannah to Charleston route

 Highlights on the Savannah to Charleston road trip are listed below.
-For even more great Lowcountry road trip destinations you also find additional stops along the way.
+For even more great Lowcountry road trip destinations, you also find additional stops along the way.